sohale/sohale.github.io/pages/reinvented.md

 * Bayesian model for hypothesis-based model for Bayesian derivation of the optimal modelling Decision Making as an extension of Shadlen-Movshon model (presented in a report for PhD acceptance)
    * A simplified version of IBE: Inference to the best explanation

-* Noise injection

 * ε-MLP: Uncertainty representation in Neural networks
-   * No avoid over-generalisaiton
+   * An extension of MLP/deep NN to avoid over-generalisation
    * An early bottleneck method
+   * An early Auto-Encoder algorithm
+   * Was a proposal for a PhD assignment
+   * Noise injection
+   * Multiplicaive noise

+* Stochastic normalisation (loop)
+    * I think it is realted to some ideas in Boltzmann machines

+* Importance of incorporating Uncertainty in Neural Networks

+* Model uncertainty and formalising it (in general)

+* Non-Laplace uncertainty

+*  Some solutions for Maxwell's Daemon paradox

 ## Philosophy
 * Epistemology
    * CCX
       * Also discussion with David H*
       * Epistemology hierarchy.
 Related to a work by Dawkins, also others.
+      * From sensory to "irreducible computational gaps"
-      * Some ideas about Wolfram
+      * Some ideas also published by Wolfram

    * A theory of Truth (to be published)
+   * Theory of locus of truth

 * Physics as computation, and Computation as physics
 * GIL (...)
 * More on information